 Children are not often considered in planning processes except in terms of playgrounds, schools, child care and skateparks.
 Part of the process of designing universally is to include people of all ages in the plan or design.
-A recent article in Fifth Estate reports on a workshop in which children were encouraged to create spaces and places that they like.
+An article in Fifth Estate reports on a workshop in which children were encouraged to create spaces and places that they like.
 With medium and high density becoming the norm in many Australian cities, children’s backyards and activity centres will be the streets and public spaces of the city.
 The same can also be said for their parents and grandparents.
 Making sure everyone is catered for is the ultimate goal of Universal Design.

 See also Knee-High: Pop up Parks from the Design Council in the UK.